Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 ### Customizing a Theme:
 1. Open the `theme/[Theme Name]/[Theme Name].css` file.
 2. Edit the CSS to customize the style.
-3. Save your changes and preview them in Marp.
+3. Save the changes and preview them in Marp.

-## 📦 Installation
+## 📦 Installation Instructions

 1. Clone this repository:
    ```bash